-Blepharoplasty is eyelid surgery to address ageing of the eyelids, which can improve vision and give you a fresher, brighter and more youthful appearance.
+Blepharoplasty is eyelid surgery to address ageing of the eyelids, which can improve vision and possibly achieve a fresher, brighter and more youthful appearance

-The signs of ageing around the eye are anatomically complex, but show dramatic and impressive improvement with surgery.
-Blepharoplasty can help you if you have
+The signs of ageing around the eye are anatomically complex, but can show dramatic and impressive improvement with surgery.
+Blepharoplasty can help you if you have…

 - Loose, wrinkled, crepe like skin on your eyelids